 Have you ever heard the cliché you are missing the forest for the trees?
 Or is it the other way around?
 The tree for the forest?
 In either case, this cliché could apply to earth and the flood geology evidence that surrounds us on earth.
-Whether you believe in the biblical account of Noah’s flood, or if there once was a flood of global catastrophe different from that one described in the bible, then, either way, there would be plenty of evidence to support this devastating event.
-The evidence would be found on every continent on a massive scale.
+There is plenty of evidence to support this devastating event, found on every continent on a massive scale.
 The floodwaters would have covered even the highest mountain peaks.

-Was the global flood of the bible a mere analogy or perhaps simply a mythology handed down over generations?
-Or, could it have really happened?
+Was the global flood of the Bible a mere analogy or perhaps simply a mythology handed down over generations?
+Or, could it have happened?
 Unfortunately, either way, the evidence we observe today does not provide definitive answers.
 Why?
 Because no one can travel back in time to observe the past.
-All we can do today is examine the evidence and try to determine if a global flood likely happened or perhaps find that evidence is lacking.
+All we can do today is examine the evidence and determine if a global flood likely happened or find that evidence is lacking.

 Uniformitarianism vs. Catastrophism

 A common saying among geologists is ‘the present is the key to the past.’
 Meaning what we observe today is likely the way it has always been for all time.
 It is essentially slow and gradual (with a catastrophe like an earthquake or a tsunami here or there) but, overall, slow and steady natural processes.
 This is called a uniformitarian view.
 Uniformitarian views apply today to most all geologic, fossil, and radiometric data.

-By contrast, catastrophism is a doctrine that sees present-day evidence as not answering much of the geologic, fossil or radiometric data.
-This view finds present-day processes as occurring at significantly slower rates than those observed during past catastrophic events of the past.
+By contrast, catastrophism is a doctrine that sees present-day rates as vastly insufficient supporting evidence for the geologic, fossil, or radiometric data.
+This view finds present-day processes occurring at significantly slower rates than those observed during past catastrophic events of the past.

 An excellent example that stands in contrast to uniformitarianism is observing and measuring the erosion rate at Niagara Falls and Mount Saint Helen’s.